Luis-St/Ratchet-Chat/SECURITY.md

 - Keys are stored in an env-like `.cert` file (`SERVER_CERT_PATH`), with:
   - `SERVER_PRIVATE_KEY` (PKCS8 DER, Base64)
   - `SERVER_PUBLIC_KEY` (SPKI DER, Base64)
+- The `.cert` file is written with `0600` permissions and corrected on load.
 - The public key is exposed at `GET /api/federation/key` for callback verification.